einar-hansen/openresty-oidc-gateway/README.md

 # Overview
-This is an implementation of a gateway “service” useing OpenResty.
+This is an implementation of a gateway “service” using OpenResty.
 OpenResty is based on Nginx, and in this case will work as an Nginx reverse proxy.
 In addiditon to beeing a reverse-proxy, it will authenticate every request via Auth0 using OpenId Connect.

 The project has a NextJS frontend, and a Laravel API service.
+It can be extended with as many services as you would like, as illustrated below.

 ![Concept illustration](https://github.com/einar-hansen/openresty-oidc-gateway/blob/main/image.jpg?raw=true)